glenpiper/glenwrites/2019_APA_Vazquez_DRAFT.md

 *Please highlight the employee's performance strengths in the section provided.
 Provide short, bullet-style comments for discussion during the employee conference.

 *Comments:
+- Persistence
+- Commitment to improvement
+- Openness to change & process improvement

 **14. AREAS FOR IMPROVEMENT: